opencog/link-grammar/link-grammar/dict-atomese/README.md

 			(Connector (Word "playing") (ConnectorDir "-"))))
 ```

-Grammatical classes are similar, except that the `WordNode`s are
+This is just an example.
+Grammatical classes are similar, except that
-replaced by `WordClassNode`s.
-Some details are subject to change.
+the `WordNode`s are replaced by `WordClassNode`s.
+There are additional
+generalizations that allow visual and audo data to be encoded in the
+same format, and for such sensory information to be correlated with
+language information.
+This is an area of ongoing research.

 TODO
 ====